 Ventris, working on a hunch, was the first scholar to determine that the script was Mycenaean Greek.

-Born into a military family in 1922, Ventris spent much of his youth studying languages and was fascinated with deciphering codes from a young age.
+Born into a military family in 1922, he spent much of his youth studying languages and was fascinated with deciphering codes from a young age.

-He was said to be able to learn a new language in a matter of weeks, an ability that allowed him to become fluent in countless tongues.
+He was said to be able to learn a new language in a matter of weeks, an ability that allowed him to become fluent in numerous tongues.

-Although extremely intelligent, Ventris did not receive good grades in school, as he spent all of his free time studying Linear B, leaving him little time to finish school work.
+Although extremely intelligent, Ventris did not receive good grades in school, as he spent all of his free time studying Linear B, allowing him little time to finish school work.

-He became interested in the script after hearing Sir Arthur Evans, the man who excavated Knossos, give a talk about Linear B in 1936, when Ventris was just 14 years-old.
+He became interested in the script after hearing Sir Arthur Evans, the man who excavated Knossos, give a talk about Linear B in 1936, when Ventris was just fourteen years-old.

 He developed a theory, one which turned out to be incorrect, that Linear B was linked to Etruscan, a mysterious but known language that was prevalent in ancient Italy until it was overcome by Latin.

-At just 18, Ventris published an article titled “Introducing the Minoan Language” in the American Journal of Archaeology in which he explored the theory.
+At just eighteen years old, Ventris published an article titled “Introducing the Minoan Language” in the American Journal of Archaeology in which he explored the theory.

-His mother, who came from a high class, Polish Jewish family, supported Ventris’s endeavors, and introduced him to her friends, who were scholars and artists.
+His mother, who came from a high class and a Polish-Jewish family, supported Ventris’ endeavors, and introduced him to her friends, who were scholars and artists.

 According to his friends, Ventris was so hurt by her death that he never spoke of her.
 Rather, he became extremely extroverted and excited about any matter he decided to pursue.